Today I took Gigs to the high school where

 Together we have successfully (mostly) finished his 8th-grade year using

-There were days where I wanted to die but most days were enjoyable
+There were days when I wanted to die, but most days were enjoyable

 and I really like studying and learning right along with him.